SimonAB/nvim-config/README.md

 # ✴︎ StellarVIM: Neovim Configuration for Academic Writing

 A comprehensive Neovim configuration optimised for academic research workflows, featuring advanced LaTeX support with bidirectional PDF synchronisation, Julia, Python, and R LSP integration, Quarto document authoring, and intelligent terminal integration.
-Built for Neovim 0.12+ using modern vim.pack plugin management.
+Built for Neovim 0.12+ using modern vim.pack plugin management with a modular, maintainable structure.

 ## 🎯 Key Features for Researchers